JonathanBergen/sattler-coursework/README.md

 # sattler-coursework
-These are miscellaneous projects created while studying at Sattler College
+These are miscellaneous projects created while studying at Sattler College.
+See the README in each project for more information.